 For one-on-one communication, extremely clear subject lines are an absolute must.
-Use these subject lines for sending an invoice, for example, to ensure your client takes notice and pays you on-time (using an online payment software helps with this, too).
+Use these subject lines for sending an invoice, for example, to ensure your client takes notice and pays you on-time (using online invoices and an online payment software helps with this, too).

 When sending mass emails (like a newsletter or a promotion) try using creative wording that incites curiosity and encourages the reader to open the email.